bitpay/opencart-plugin/GUIDE.md

 ## Install
 ### Via Extension Installer
-In your OpenCart store's administration section, go to Extensions > Extenstion Installer Upload `bitpay-opencart.ocmod.zip`
+In your OpenCart store's administration section, go to Extensions > Extension Installer

-*Note: you have to setup the FTP settings in the Store settings to use the Extension Installer Click 'Continue'
+Upload `bitpay-opencart.ocmod.zip`

+OpenCart needs a working FTP server to install files.
+If the progress bar hangs half way, it probably means that your OpenCart FTP settings are incorrect.
+You can configure the FTP credentials of your server under System -> Settings -> FTP

+After the installation indicates it's successful, you can continue with the setup.

 ### Via FTP
 Upload all directories and files in `bitpay-opencart.ocmod.zip` to your OpenCart store's root directory.